Growing up in the 1960’s

 Dip for potato chips was sour cream and a dry soup mix that, yes you guessed it, came in a box.
 The only ‘real’ soup reminiscent of my childhood was my mother’s homemade, green, split-pea soup.
 She even dumped canned vegetables into that soup.
 I recall making an occasional cake from scratch and Snickerdoodles at Christmastime.
 Graduating into adulthood, I continued to use those packaged products, because I honestly didn’t realize that I wasn’t eating food.
 It was all that I knew.

 Chronic Lyme Disease

 I led a sickly life as a child and became seriously ill later in life.
 I remember my doctor looking in his books, trying to find out why I was sick.
 When I became an adult, my doctors only seemed interested in prescribing pharmaceuticals instead of finding the cause of my sickness.
-I was thankful for the world wide web and knew if I wanted to get better, I’d have to do my own research.
+I was thankful for the world wide web and knew if I wanted to get better, I’d have to do my own research–yes and employee Dr. Google!
 That research brought me to food, and I quickly learned how tainted our food supply had become.
-Eventually, I was lucky to find a wonderful Naturopath who found the cause of my sickness – Chronic Lyme disease.
+Eventually, I was lucky to find a wonderful Naturopath who found the cause of my sickness – Chronic Lyme Disease.
 (More about my experience with Chronic Lyme Disease later.)

 Changing My Ways

 Preparing foods from scratch like our grandparents did isn’t as hard as you think.
 Onion dip without MSG is easy to make.
 My onion dip goes nicely with raw veggies!
 You’re probably thinking, “I don’t have time for that!”
 It only takes a few seconds longer to put three spices in a bowl along with the yogurt or sour cream instead of opening a box and dumping it in.
 (I learned that the “I don’t have time for that!” people really just don’t care enough to get healthy.)